 Shy Bladder Treatment

 There’s always a cure so take heart.
 Sure, it may not be instant, it may not be easy but you CAN overcome the condition.
-We should add that whilst Paruresis is a psychological condition it is always recommended that you first consult with a medical professional to ensure there’s no underlying medical condition behind the symptoms.
+At this point I need to add that whilst Paruresis is a psychological condition it is always recommended that you first consult with a medical professional to ensure there’s no underlying medical condition behind the symptoms.

 All treatments are about relaxation in challenging environments and building confidence of situations.
 Most importantly though, it’s about changing your mindset and re-programming your minds irrational, sub-conscious response to the normal, rational response that we were all born with.